 Students will study the greater part of their award online with Robert Kennedy College (RKC).
-Most of student support will be provided directly by RKC however students will have access to the University of Cumbria learning support network.

 Initial and ongoing induction

 Students receive a comprehensive induction both to RKC's VLE (OnlineCampus) and the various University of Cumbria regulations through the online module "Induction".
 This non-credit module covers various introductory issues such as: Motivation, Understanding the Programme Handbook, Registering and Withdrawing from a module, Literature Searching and Academic Writing, Academic Malpractice, and Grading Policy.
 The module is composed of these six main units and each unit includes a video and audio tutorial.
 Students are also introduced to the concept of online asynchronous communications via the OnlineCampus forums.
 Continuous monitoring of the module by RKC faculty members ensures a prompt resolution of any questions well before the start of the first credit-bearing module.
 The induction module is ongoing: there is no end-date and students can always refer to it or post questions in the relevant forum at any stage of the programme.